decode why

 A: Pricing is based on the initial 100-hour project scope and the option to work with me on continued strategy training for your teams.
 The investment is provided during our initial consultation, once we have a clear understanding of your organization’s specific challenges and goals.

-Fixed Cost: $35,000 for initial 100 Hours
+Fixed Cost: Initial 100 Hours

 Variable Costs: training retainers, research collection, travel and accommodation based on facilitation modality.